No such thing as a free lunch: "Free lunch"

 Some quotes exist from the time, arguing that these free lunches were not really free, such as in the Columbia Daily Phoenix of 1873: "One of the most expensive things in this city—Free lunch.", L. A. W. Bulletin 1897: "If no one ever paid for drinks, there would be no 'free lunch', and the man who confines his attention to the free lunch, alone, is getting what he knows others pay for." and the Washington Herald 1909: "as a matter of fact, there is no such thing as free lunch.
 Somebody has to pay for it."
 When Chicago attempted to ban free lunches in 1917, Michael Montague, a saloon owner, made the case that "There is no such thing as free lunch.
 First of all, you have to buy something from the saloonkeeper before you can partake of the lunch.
 Lunch is the greatest tempering influence in the saloon.
 If a man takes a two-ounce drink of whisky and then takes a bite of lunch, he probably does not take a second drink.
 Whisky taken alone creates an appetite.
 If you want to create the use of whisky, pass this ordinance."

-TANSTAAFL, on the other hand, applies this more generally, and indicates an acknowledgement that in reality a person or a society cannot get "something for nothing".
+On the other hand, TANSTAAFL applies this more generally, and indicates an acknowledgement that in reality a person or a society cannot get "something for nothing".
 Even if something appears to be free, there is always a cost to the person or to society as a whole, although that may be a hidden cost or an externality.
 For example, as Heinlein has one of his characters point out, a bar offering a free lunch will likely charge more for its drinks.